Intro

 When Azure firewall cannot resolve the Domain Name the follow occurs.

-2. AZFW receives TCP connection.
+2. Firewall intercepts the TCP connection.

 Summary

-The test results are summarised in the table below:
+The test results are summarised in the table below.

 ServerTLS InspectionSNATProxy